CashScript/cashscript/website/docs/language/globals.md

 Represents the `nLocktime` field of the transaction.
 This is similar to the [`tx.time`][tx.time] global variable but `tx.time` can only be used in `require` statements, not for variable declaration.

 :::tip
- The usecase for `tx.locktime` is to read the `nLocktime` value and add to the local state.
+ The use case for `tx.locktime` is to read the `nLocktime` value and add to the local state.
 Example usage for this is demonstrated in the [Sablier example](/docs/guides/covenants#keeping-local-state-in-nfts).
 :::

 ### tx.inputs